 In order to draw on our credit facilities, we must be in compliance with certain debt covenant requirements.
 We are required to maintain certain financial ratios under the Credit Agreement, including a Consolidated Fixed Charge Coverage Ratio of no less than 1.50:1, and a Consolidated Total Leverage Ratio of no greater than 4.00:1.
 On March 31, 2017, our Consolidated Total Leverage Ratio exceeded the threshold of 4.00:1 and our Consolidated Fixed Charge Coverage Ratio did not meet the required ratio of 1.50:1.
 We were in compliance with all other covenants at that time.
-On May 1, 2017, we entered into a Third Amendment and Waiver (the "Waiver") with JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders party thereto pursuant to which the lenders agreed to waive compliance with certain provisions in the Credit Agreement, dated March 19, 2014, with us, the lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent, permitting us to exceed the required Consolidated Total Leverage Ratio and fall below the required Consolidated Fixed Charge Coverage Ratio covenants, in each case for the three months ended March 31, 2017.
+On May 1, 2017, we entered into a Third Amendment and Waiver (the "Waiver") with JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders party thereto pursuant to which the lenders agreed to waive compliance with certain provisions in the Credit Agreement, dated March 19, 2014, with us, the lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent, 2017, we netered into a consolidated Fixed Charge Coverage Ratio covenants, in each case for the three months ended March 31, 2017.
 The Waiver, effective through June 30, 2017, limits our outstanding borrowings at any time to \$225 million, and borrowings during the Waiver period are restricted in use to working capital purposes.
-In addition, since the Consolidated Total Leverage Ratio at March 31, 2017 is greater than 3.75:1, we are limited to a maximum of \$15 million in dividend payments for the fiscal year.
-As of March 31, 2017, we have paid dividends of \$4.3 million and declared additional dividends of \$4.3 million.
+In addition, since the Consolidated Total Leverage Ratio at March 31, 2017, we have paid dividends of \$4.3 million and declared additional dividends of \$4.3 million.
 The foregoing description of the Waiver is qualified in its entirety by reference to the full text of the Waiver, a copy of which is filed as Exhibit 10.1 to our Current Report on Form 8-K dated as of May 1, 2017.